dpny518/cpcv-hackathon/DEMO_SCRIPT.md

 **[Screen: Navigate to /margin]**

 **Script**:
-> "Now here's the key innovation: Institution B needs to verify we have sufficient margin for a trading position requiring $800,000."
+> "Here's the key innovation: Institution B needs to verify we have sufficient margin for a $30,000 trading position."

 **Actions**:
 1. Click "Margin" in navigation
-2. Show the privacy notice at top (highlight it)
+2. Highlight the privacy notice at top
-3. Fill verification form:
+3. Click "Auto-fill from Vault" button
+4. Select `demo-vault-001` from dropdown
+5. Show form auto-fills:
-   - Position ID: `POS-001`
+   - Vault ID: demo-vault-001
+   - Collateral Value: 46350 (auto-filled)
+6. Manually enter:
-   - Vault ID: `VAULT-DEMO-001`
+   - Position ID: `pos-demo-001`
-   - Required Margin: `800000`
+   - Required Margin: `30000`
-   - Collateral Value: `1000000`
-4. Click "Verify Margin"
+7. Click "Verify Margin"

 **Script**:
 > "Watch what happens - the system performs a zero-knowledge proof verification."

 **Actions**:
-5. Show result card:
+8. Show result card:
    - Green checkmark
    - Status: "Sufficient"
    - ZK Proof hash displayed
    - Timestamp shown
+9. Point to "What Counterparty Sees" section

 **Script**:
 > "Institution B receives ONLY the status 'Sufficient' and a cryptographic proof.
-They do NOT see our actual collateral value of $1 million.
-This is the privacy guarantee."
+They do NOT see our actual collateral value of $46,350.
+This is the privacy guarantee - they only know we meet the requirement, not by how much."

-**Actions**:
-6. Point to "What Counterparty Sees" section
-7. Highlight that collateral value is NOT disclosed

 ---

-### PART 5: Margin Call Scenario (45 seconds)
+### PART 5: Automated Margin Call (45 seconds)

 **[Screen: Still on /margin]**